-The CAFM program is open to any individual with at least one year experience in any fleet-related position, as well as those enrolled in a college or university program in a fleet-related discipline.
+The CAFM® program is open to any individual with at least one year experience in any fleet-related position, as well as those enrolled in a college or university program in a fleet-related course of study.

-The Certified Automotive Fleet Specialist (CAFS) program gives candidates the option of selecting one of three discipline sets based on their education or employment needs.
+The Certified Automotive Fleet Specialist (CAFS®) program gives candidates the option of selecting four of eight disciplines based on their education or employment needs.

-The CAFS program is open to any individual with at least one year experience in any fleet-related position, as well as those enrolled in a college or university program in a fleet-related discipline.
-Those who successfully complete a discipline set are eligible to continue their studies in the remaining disciplines to earn their CAFM designation.
+The CAFS® program is open to any individual with at least one year experience in any fleet-related position, as well as those enrolled in a college or university program in a fleet-related course of study.
+Those who successfully complete four disciplines are eligible to continue their studies in the remaining disciplines to earn their CAFM designation.

-Both the CAFM and CAFS programs are self-study online programs.
-Candidates will receive access to online materials which contains reference materials, a study guide, and practice questions.
+Both the CAFM® and CAFS® programs are self-study online programs.
+Candidates will receive access to online materials which contain reference materials, a study guide, and practice questions.

 Obtain College Credit

-Both CAFM and CAFS graduates may obtain college credit for their certification through Ferris State University (FSU) in Michigan and Ranken Technical College in Missouri.
+CAFM® and CAFS® graduates may obtain college credit for their certification through Ferris State University (FSU) in Michigan, Georgian College in Barrie, Ontario and Ranken Technical College in Missouri.

-The CAFM program is eligible for 12 college credits, while Discipline Set Three of the CAFS program is eligible for six college credits.
+The CAFM® program is eligible for 12 college credits, while the CAFS® program is eligible for six college credits.

-Enrollment includes all self-study materials, resources, and online access, as well as frequent webinars.
-You may enroll in the CAFM or CAFS program only, or purchase a “package” that includes two exam sittings.
+Enrollment includes all self-study materials, resources, and online access, as well as webinars.

-You must be a member of a CPFC member organization to be entitled to the following enrollment fees:
+You must be a NAFA member to be entitled to the following enrollment fees:

-If you are not a member of a CPFC member organization, your enrollment fee options are:
+If you are not a NAFA member, your enrollment fee options are: